KevinVuongly/programmeerproject/PROCESS.md

 - Legend shows which color belongs to the range of scores to better understand the world map

 # Day 2
 - Added slider, world map data gets updated through the slider
 - Added static radar chart

+# Day 3
+- Rewrote data for it to be compatible for the radar chart
+- Minor changes to world map to work on newly transformed data